 Responsive design and form factors

-Windows Store apps are at home on desktops, laptops, and tablets.
-You need to design your Windows Store apps to handle all these different form factors gracefully.
-Your users can move between different devices, switch input method, change the screen orientation, or shut everything off and on, and your Windows Store app needs to move, change, and react with them.
+Store apps are at home on desktops, laptops, tablets, and phones.
+Design your app to handle all these different form factors gracefully.
+Your users can move between different devices, switch input method, change the screen orientation, or shut everything off and on, and your app needs to move, change, and react with them.

 When you design your app with fluid views, your app UI reflows gracefully in response to changes in the orientation of the user's monitor, their mobile device, or their input method.
 Windows manages these behaviors for you.